directus/directus/docs/getting-started/architecture.md

 query operations, and file transformations _(like image cropping)_.
 After that, the data and assets get cached for user access.

 Directus provides secure user access methods.
-You have the freedom to choose access token format and configure authentication as desired.
+Choose access token format and configure authentication as desired.
 You can set SSO and allow login through Google, Facebook, etc.

 Finally, a complete set of REST and GraphQL endpoints are generated dynamically, based on your data model, configured roles, and permissions.
 The full Directus SDK is on NPM.
 You also have access to two Command-Line Interfaces (CLI).
 One